-This site features a database of over 9 million newspaper pages from more than 75 publications that date back as far as 1738.
-Every county of the island of Ireland is represented by at least one newspaper on the site.
+This family-run, Dublin-based site features a database of over 9 million newspaper pages from more than 75 publications that date back as far as 1738.
+Every county of the island of Ireland is represented by at least one newspaper.

 In addition to local titles, the database also holds a collection of major Irish 'nationals', including the Belfast Newsletter and Freeman's Journal.
 It also holds editions of the Irish Examiner (previously known as the Cork Examiner) from 1849 to 1949.